 This pattern stands in contrast to similarly high reporting of usage in Fangak County, where about 23% of households reported going to community leaders or courts.
 The proportion of households reporting usage increased steadily as most likely IPC phase by food consumption rose.
-No food secure (IPC Phase 1) households reported usage, while 20% of households reported usage, while 20% of households reporting likely Stressed (IPC Phase 2) food consumption, rising to 21%, 60%, and 83% with each subsequent likely IPC phase by food consumption.
-The reasons for the difference between highreporting Fangak and Pibor counties indicates that while usage appears to be a relevant coping strategy across communities and ecological settings in Greater Upper Nile, there remains much to be explored.
+No food secure (IPC Phase 1) households reported usage, while 20% of households reporting likely Stressed (IPC Phase 2) food consumption, rising to 21%, 60%, and 83% with each subsequent likely IPC phase by food consumption.
+The reasons for the difference between high-reporting Fangak and Pibor counties indicates that while usage appears to be a relevant coping strategy across communities and ecological settings in Greater Upper Nile, there remains much to be explored.